A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: The basic Poisson mash model

+Now we define the posterior quantities that we use to tackle the inference aims, and we briefly explain how they are computed.

-For Inference Aims 2 and 3, we make use of the approximate posteriors $\hat{q}_j(\bm{\beta}_j)$.
-Since these approximate posteriors are mixtures of multivariate normals, it is straightforward to compute standard expectations such as the posterior first and second moments of $\beta_{jr}$, and non-standard expectations can be computed by simple Monte Carlo simulation in which we simulate draws from the mixture of multivariate normals \eqref{eq:post_approx}.
-Specifically, to estimate log-fold changes, we compute expectations of LFC with respect to the approximate posteriors.
-For LFC relative to a control (Inference Aim 2), this is simply calculated as $\E[\beta_{jr} - \beta_{j1}] = \E[\beta_{jr}] - \E[\beta_{j1}]$, where $\E[\beta_{jr}]$ is the expectation defined with respect to $\hat{q}_j$.
-When LFC is defined relative to the median expression level (Inference Aim 3), we computed Monte Carlo estimates of the LFC.
+We estimate expression differences and quantify their uncertainty (Inference Aim 2) using the approximate posteriors $\hat{q}_j(\bm{\beta}_j)$.
+Since the approximate posteriors are mixtures of multivariate normals, posterior means and covariances of $\bm{\beta}_{j}$ are available analytically, and other posterior quantities can be computed by Monte Carlo simulation.
+In particular, we estimate the LFC relative to a control (assumed without loss of generality to be condition 1) as simply the posterior expectation $\E[\beta_{jr} - \beta_{j1}] = \E[\beta_{jr}] - \E[\beta_{j1}]$, in which these expectations are taken with respect to the approximate posterior $\hat{q}_j$.
+When the LFC is defined relative to the median expression level, we compute a Monte Carlo estimate by simulating from $\hat{q}_j$.